1. Pack smart

 2. Do your research

-Make sure you understand your airline’s rules and regulations for traveling with infants to avoid any unwanted surprises before you’ve even set off!
+Make sure you understand your airline’s rules and regulations for traveling with twins infants to avoid any unwanted surprises before you’ve even set off!
 Each airline is likely to have different rules, so it’s worth checking each time you book a flight.

 3. Wear them